Recent Disease Outbreaks & Incidents

 Up to date information on the latest disease outbreaks that are affecting public health both locally and around the world.

 Preparing for Influenza and Other Respiratory Illnesses, such as COVID-19

 What is a flu pandemic?

-A flu pandemic occurs when a novel (new) influenza virus emerges for which there is little or no immunity in the human population; the virus spreads easily from person-to-person worldwide and can cause serious illness.
+A pandemic disease occurs when a novel (new) virus emerges for which there is little or no immunity in the human population; the virus spreads easily from person-to-person worldwide and can cause serious illness.

 The Ebola virus disease (EVD) causes hemorrhagic fever, a severe illness marked by fever, bleeding (hemorrhagic), organ failure and death in 50 to 90 percent of those infected.
 Click on the links below to learn more.